 Hotel and restaurant in a vineyard.
 Staying in this 13th century château overlooking the Lot valley is a truly unique experience, an authentic immersion in the history of France during the Middle Ages.
 Built on a rocky promontory, this was the summer residence of the Counts and Bishops of Cahors for seven centuries.
 Today, the chef draws his inspiration from local producers, and has won an international reputation for working wonders with black Lalbenque truffles and Quercy lamb.
 The wine list includes the great Malbec wines and vintages produced in the château’s very own wine cellars, because before being the owner, Mr. Vigouroux was the wine grower. ...
 Learn moreless

 Georges Vigouroux has restored the prestige of Château de Mercuès’ vineyards.
 Today, the superb Malbec is one of the jewels among Cahors wines, honoured in many competitions.
 His son, Bertrand Gabriel, a trained wine grower and oenologist, presents the latest vintages in the cellar located under the...Read More less

 Hotel and restaurant on a river.
 The towers of this château are so close to the river that it feels as if they are floating on it.
 Located between the Lot, known as the “land of marvels”, and the Dordogne, home to more than one thousand châteaux, the Château de la Treyne is the ideal base from which to set off and explore this fascinating region.
 The Chef adapts the cuisine of the terroir, based on foie gras or lamb from the Causses du Quercy nature park.
 A delicious dinner can be enjoyed in the Grand Louis XIII Salon, or on the terrace overlooking the Dordogne.
 Breathe in pure, fresh air and look around wide-eyed to take in this extraordinary setting. ...
 Learn moreless

-Before thinking of it as a village, Rocamadour is, for me, a goat cheese.
-It’s also one of my favourites.
+Rocamadour is known to many primarily as a goat cheese, and not the village from which it comes.
 Served with a bit of walnut or hazelnut oil and a few truffle slivers, this raw milk cabécou is without compare.
 As well, for over 25 years, the eponymous village has been holding a festival for its cheese...Read More less

-Going to Serlat is really making two trips – the first, to the Middle Ages, the second, to the heart of the truffle world.
-In December, two markets – one for professionals, the other for the general public – line up stalls on which the "black diamonds" compete.
-I go there every year for the Truffle Festival...Read More less
+Going to Sarlat is really making two trips: the first to the Middle Ages, the second to the heart of the truffle world.
+In December, two markets, one reserved for professionals, and the other for the general public, line up stalls in which the "black diamonds" compete.
+It is followed by the Truffle Festival...Read More less